54th Annual Anomalous Absorption Conference (AAC2026)

 This year’s conference will follow our familiar format, with oral presentations held in the mornings and afternoons open for informal discussions and recreational activities.
 Evening plenary and poster sessions will take place on Monday, Tuesday, and Thursday, with Wednesday evening reserved for our conference banquet.

-We’ll kick things off with a welcome reception on Sunday at 6:00 p.m., so be sure to plan your travel to join us for this relaxed and social start to the week.
+We will kick things off with a welcome reception on Sunday at 6:00 p.m., so be sure to plan your travel to join us for this relaxed and social start to the week.

 The Lodge at Whitefish Lake offers an exceptional mountain-lake setting, just 30 minutes from Glacier National Park—a perfect opportunity to explore Montana’s stunning natural surroundings with colleagues and friends during your stay.